AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/instructions.md

 ---

-#### Data scrubbing
+#### Data normalization

 Data was entered into a web input field, but not validated at all in the instrument.
 To ensure proper grading of response we conducted a data normalization pass to clean all user responses.
 A team of two researchers read every answer and made small fixes to typos and unrelated mistakes.
-Both researchers compared their suggested changes with each other, and only changes agreed upon by both scrubbers were implemented.
+Both researchers compared their suggested changes with each other, and only changes agreed upon by both coders were implemented.
 These are the types of changes that were made:

 * Superfluous whitespace: extra spaces, literal `\n`
 * Extra characters: `3 5+`, `3, 5` instead of `3 5`